custojusto/partnersapi/README.md

    > regYear - First registration - Year
    > variant - Variant/Version (SW, S-Line, etc)
    > occupancy - Int value, number of seats in vehicle (only appliable in categories: 2141, 2142, 2143, 2144, 2145, 2146, 2181)
-   > videoURL - A YouTube link for an EMBED video (https://www.youtube.com/embed/jNlqg72IeDU), normal links won't work
+   > videoURL - A YouTube link for a video